Mahisha kingdom

 Mahisha or Mahishaka was a kingdom in ancient India.
 The capital, Mahishuru, is currently known as Mysore, a city in Karnataka.
-This kingdom is mentioned in Mahabharata, though Puranas (especially Markandeya Purana) gives more information.
+This kingdom is mentioned in Mahabharata, but Puranas (especially Markandeya Purana) give more information.
 The name Mahisha (महिष) means great, powerful.

 History

-King Mahisha built a vast kingdom with Mahishuru as its center, which was the Mahisha kingdom.
-The name of 'Mysore', came from its ruler Mahisha.
+King Mahisha built a vast kingdom with Mahishuru at its center, which was the Mahisha kingdom.
+The name of "Mysore", came from its ruler Mahisha.

 In the Mahabharata

 Bhisma Parva, Mahabharata, Book VI, Chapter 10 describes geography and provinces of ancient India.
 Mahisha is mentioned in Mahabharata- "There are other kingdoms in the south.
-They are the Dravidas, the Keralas, the Prachyas, the Mushikas, and the Vanavashikas; the Mahishakas, the Vikalpas, the Mushakas.....".
+They are the Dravidas, the Keralas, the Prachyas, the Mushikas, and the Vanavashikas; the Mahishakas, the Vikalpas, the Mushakas ..."

-Karna Parva, Mahabharata Book VIII, Chapter 30 mentions the people who are not righious- "The Karasakaras, the Mahishakas, the Kalingas, the Kikatas, the Atavis, the Karkotakas, the Virakas, and other peoples of no religion, one should always avoid."
+Karna Parva, Mahabharata Book VIII, Chapter 30 mentions the people who are not righious: "The Karasakaras, the Mahishakas, the Kalingas, the Kikatas, the Atavis, the Karkotakas, the Virakas, and other peoples of no religion, one should always avoid."